Places To Visit In and Around Sydney

 Here are some other places you might want to see around Sydney:

-Akuna Bay - House boat Holiday
+Akuna Bay - Houseboat Holiday

 Bondi To Coogee Walk-The best walk of your life